-If you or a loved one struggles with alcohol withdrawal and night sweats, contact Promises Behavioral Health by calling 844.875.5609.
+If you or a loved one struggles with night sweats and alcohol withdrawal, contact Promises Behavioral Health by calling 844.875.5609.
 Our alcohol detox center offers a safe, comfortable environment where clients can progress through early recovery.
 We also provide inpatient and outpatient rehab to facilitate long-term sobriety.

-The Link Between Alcohol Withdrawal and Night Sweats
+The Link Between Night Sweats and Alcohol Withdrawal